Mannequin Two: On the Move: Production

-The first film had been financially successful and the production company wanted a sequel.
+The film Mannequin had been financially successful and the production company Gladden Entertainment wanted a sequel.
 A script was written and David Begelman hired Stewart Raffill, who had made The Ice Pirates (1984) for Begelman earlier, to direct.
 Raffill said his philosophy was "just to play the humor" and look for interesting reactions to the situations.
 Filming took place in Philadelphia at Wanamaker's department store (currently Macy's Center City).
-Raffill said that Swanson "was a charm to work with".
+Raffill said that Kristy Swanson "was a charm to work with".